ANNYDEVV/ANNY-AI/README.md

 - **Use Cases**:
   - Governance voting.
   - Staking for rewards.
+  - Revenue sharing in $SOL for staked tokens.
   - Access to premium features within the platform.
+  - Purchase access to custom AI trading bots that allow the public to automate their own trades.
+These custom bots will be exclusively available for purchase with $SHILL tokens, further increasing the token’s utility and value.

 ## How It Works